matteoawi/gpt4vision-webcam-videoframes/README.md

 2. Save the file with a `.py` extension (e.g., `gpt_vision_webcam.py`).
 3. Make sure the script has your API key configured.

+You can also download and edit the gpt_vision_webcam.py file attached, with API_KEY and YOUR_PROMPT!

 #### Step 5: Run the Script

 1. Open Command Prompt and navigate to the folder containing the saved `.py` file: